- About Us

 Sign up to receive email updates from LDF.

-For elections beginning in 2013 under South Carolina’s new law, the state is permitted to require registered voters to present certain Photo IDs for in-person voting by regular ballot.
-However, under this same law, voters may also vote in-person without one of the accepted Photo IDs by provisional ballot if they have a reason why they do not have an accepted Photo ID.
-To learn how you can prepare to vote in 2013 in South Carolina, click here.
+For elections under South Carolina’s Photo ID law, the state is permitted to require registered voters to present certain Photo IDs for in-person voting by regular ballot.
+However, under this same law, voters also may vote in-person without one of the accepted Photo IDs by provisional ballot if they have a reason why they do not have an accepted Photo ID.
+To learn how you can prepare to vote in 2014 in South Carolina, click here.